Spin chirality and fermion stirring in topological bands

-As illustrated in Fig.\ref{fig:1}, the chiral three-spin interaction in Eq.\eqref{eq:spin_trion} is directly sensitive to local chirality values in the metal, resulting in noncollinear three-spin ground states with a nonzero $\la s^z\ra$ magnetization.
+As illustrated in Fig.\ref{fig:2}, the chiral three-spin interaction in Eq.\eqref{eq:spin_trion} is directly sensitive to local chirality values, resulting in noncollinear three-spin ground states with a nonzero $\la s^z\ra$ magnetization.
 Indeed, in the presence of a DM coupling but in the absence of the chiral term, $\lambda=0$, the Hamiltonian obeys TRS and features a double-degenerate spin-$1/2$ ground state.
-This doublet is split on introduction of the chiral term, resulting in TRS breaking and a finite magnetization at $T=0$ is $\la s^z\ra=\frac12{\rm sgn}\lambda$, of a sign governed by $\lambda$.
+This doublet is split on introduction of the chiral term, resulting in TRS breaking and a finite magnetization at $T=0$ is $\la s^z\ra= {\rm sgn}\lambda$, of a sign governed by $\lambda$.
 Magnetization gradually decreases as temperature grows.
-In a realistic case of slightly unequal couplings $J_{ik}$ and for $D,\,\lambda\ll J_{ik}$, Eq.\eqref{eq:spin_trion} predicts a decreasing $T$ dependence \cite{footnote2} \be \la s^z\ra=\frac12\tanh( \lambda D/\tilde J k_BT) , \ee with $\tilde J$ given by, up to a constant of order one, the variance of $J_{ik}$.
-This result holds in a wide temperature interval $0\le k_BT\lesssim \tilde J$.
+In a realistic case of slightly unequal couplings $J_{ik}$ and for $D,\,\lambda\ll J_{ik}$, Eq.\eqref{eq:spin_trion} predicts a decreasing $T$ dependence \cite{footnote2} $\la s^z\ra= \tanh( \lambda D/\tilde J k_BT)$, with $\tilde J$ given by, up to a constant of order one, the variance of $J_{ik}$.
+After restoring units of $\hbar/2$ for spin-$1/2$ angular momentum, this translates into magnetization \be m_z=\frac{g\mu_B}2 \tanh( \lambda D/\tilde J k_BT) . \ee This result holds in a wide temperature interval $0\le k_BT\lesssim \tilde J$.
 Magnetization of adatoms induced by chirality is an effect that can be measured by state-of-the-art spin-sensitive STM probes \cite{Manassen1989,Madhavan1998,Wiesendanger2009,Gonzalez-Herrero_2016,Baumann2015}.

-General properties of chirality, as given by Eq.\eqref{eq:GGG-GGG}, and the relation to the Berry phase, can be illustrated in the context of the Berry phase in coordinate space due to a magnetic field, whether geometric or electromagnetic, coupled to orbital degrees of freedom but not to spin.
+General properties of chirality, as given in Eq.\eqref{eq:GGG-GGG}, can be illustrated in the context of Berry phase in coordinate space due to a magnetic field, whether geometric or electromagnetic, coupled to orbital degrees of freedom but not to spin.
 As a simplest example, we consider carriers in a parabolic band, $H=\frac1{2m}(\vec p-\vec a)^2$.
 However, as will become clear, the results are considerably more general.

 At a weak magnetic field $\vec b=\nabla\times \vec a$, $\vec b\parallel \hat {\vec z}$, the Green's function is given by a product of the Green's function for $b=0$ and an Aharonov-Bohm phase factor evaluated for a straight path connecting the end points\cite{AGD}: \be G(\vec r_j,\vec r_k)=e^{i\theta_{jk}} G^{0}(|\vec r_j-\vec r_k|) ,\quad \theta_{jk}=\int_{\vec r_j}^{\vec r_k} \vec a\cdot d\vec r , \ee where the dependence of $G$ and $G^0$ on $\epsilon$ was suppressed for conciseness (we set $\hbar=1$, restoring dimensional units later).
 This quasiclassical expression, sometimes referred to as ``eikonal model'', is applicable to both nonquantizing and quantizing fields, so long as the distance between the end points is greater than the Fermi wavelength\cite{AGD}.
 The two contributions in Eq.\eqref{eq:GGG-GGG} then acquire opposite phases $\theta_{123}=\theta_{12}+\theta_{23}+\theta_{32}$ and $\theta_{213}=-\theta_{123}$.
 This gives chirality proportional to $ie^{i\theta_{123}}-ie^{i\theta_{213}}=-2\sin \theta_{123}$: